ahorod/zoo-app/README.md

 # ZooTracker
 #### Web app, 09.06.2017
 #### By Anna Horodetska
-Zoo tracjer is an application which allows to keep track of animals by recording their info, adding, editing, piping.
+Zoo tracker is an application which allows to keep track of animals by recording their info, adding, editing, piping.

 ## Planning
 1. Configuration/dependencies